LasagnaCake/Makai/README.md

 1. Clone the repository (or just download it);
 2. Enter the repository via command line (whichever has GCC);
 3. Run `make it`;
+  - If not on windows, set your OS via the `os` option.
   - If you'd like to not pack in the non-header-only libraries together, you can passs in `lite=1` as an argument.
 4. Done!
 The result is located in the generated `output/` folder.